Just a city boyJOURNEYMAN JIMMY

 Feet of clay

-The ace with the bass: The much-loved Thin Lizzy rocker Phil Lynott.
+The Ace with the Ass: The much-loved Thin Lizzy rocker Phil Lynott.

 And when the Dubs come to honour their Greatest Ever Citizen…